sigh/primes-asm/README.md

    * Initialize the segment by copying the wheel template.
 In general, the segment will be some offset into the wheel.
    * Determine how many sieve primes are relevant to this segment.
 This way we can ignore sieve primes which are too large to affect the segment.
    * Sieve the sieve primes from the segment, and update their sieve factor.

+### Sieving loop

+The segment is represented as a bitset where each bit represents an odd number.

+For each multiple of each prime the sieving loop must turn off the bit at the correct offset into the segment array.
+This is more expensive than if the array used bytes instead of bits but this helps with data locality and caching so overall it performs similarly or slightly better.
+However it does reduce the memory usage.

+In addition, a 30-length (2-3-5) wheel is used to skip redundant multiples of the prime.
+Before each invocation of the inner seiving loop, an 8 element array is precomputed for determining the increment at each iteration.
+The relative offset into this wheel is stored alongside the prime as the state must persis between segments.

 ### Output